 - Download a budgeting app (so you can connect all your accounts and see them in one place)

-- Shred old paper files (and opt into electronic statements if you haven’t already)
+- Shred old paper files and learn how to declutter paperwork (opt into electronic statements if you haven’t already)

 - Curb emotional spending

 On days when you feel completely overwhelmed by all that’s left to sort through (remember, it won’t happen overnight), let these quotes serve as your decluttering inspiration.

 - “Done is better than perfect.” — Sheryl Sandberg

 - “Every minute you spend looking through clutter, wondering where you put this or that, being unable to focus because you’re not organized costs you: time you could have spent with family or friends, time you could have been productive around the house, time you could have been making money.” ― Jean Chatzky